ddhartma/NLP-Pipelines/README.md

   1. Collect all the unique words present in the corpus to form the vocabulary
   2. Each row is a document
-  3. Ech column is a word representation
+  3. Each column is a word representation
   4. Count the number of occurrences of each word in each document and enter the value in the respective column.

   ![image12]